 Grants and Scholarships

-Figuring out how much culinary school is going to set you back starts with filling out the Free Application for Federal Student Aid (FAFSA®) to determine eligibility for federal financial aid.
-Students may qualify for assistance in the form of grants if they have significant financial need.
+Figuring out how much culinary school is going to set you back starts with filling out the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal financial aid.
+You may qualify for assistance in the form of grants if you have significant financial need.

-There are also numerous culinary-specific scholarships that students can apply for.
+There are also numerous culinary-specific scholarships that you can apply for.
 The National Restaurant Association awards merit-based scholarships between $2,500 to $10,000 for students pursuing undergraduate degrees in culinary arts and related fields.

 Some additional grant and scholarship opportunities include:

 • The James Beard Foundation This nonprofit organization awards scholarships, tuition waivers, and work-study grants to students attending accredited culinary schools.

 • The American Institute of Wine and Food (AIWF) Full-time students attending accredited culinary schools can apply for an AIWF scholarship from local chapters in California and Kansas.

 • Rachel Ray, Yum-o!
 The famous Food Network chef’s nonprofit funds culinary scholarships in partnership with the National Restaurant Association Education Foundation.